DDMAL/ddmal.github.io/README.md

 <br>

 The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
 This is where blog entries and website contents are added, edited, and maintained.
-Contact [Evan Savage](mailto:evan.savage@mail.mcgill.ca) or [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.
+Contact [Emily Hopkins](mailto:emily.hopkins@mcgill.ca) to gain access to the CMS.

 Blog entries and website content are written in Markdown, which make it easy to add text, links, images, and lists to a new post.
 Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.